 Chettinad Masala - an essential spice blend of Chettinad cuisine, renowned for its intense flavour and aroma.
 Homemade curry powder made by roasting and grinding various aromatic spices.

 Delectable Chettinad cuisine from southern state Tamil Nadu is considered as one of the spicier and aromatic cuisines in India.
 One of the most defining aspects of this cuisine is the way spices are used in the food.
-Though the spices used in different dishes are all same, the aroma, flavour and the taste they provide to dish is extremely different.

 2 MOST ESSENTIAL SPICES USED TO ELEVATE THE FLAVOUR